yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - You set the AutoSum setting by row.
 Thus some rows can be on, and others can be off.

+- Active / Inactive Accounts:
+  - MD always includes the total balance(s) of all child accounts in an account's total..
+Irrespective of Active/Inactive
+  - Thus if you select Active only and select an account which contains inactive children, it will include inactive balances
+  - When using AutoSum in this situation you will get a warning in Help>Console
+  - You will also see a small icon to the right of account totals in the list window in this situation too.

 - Warnings:
   - You can create illogical totals (e.g. by adding Securities to Income).
 NAB tries to detect these issues.
   - It will alert you if any are found.
 Help>Console will show you the details of any warnings